trivediayush/AWS-FinOps-Dashboard/Readme.md

 AWS FinOps Dashboard
 ==============================

-This project implements a FinOps dashboard to track AWS Free Tier usage costs.
+This project implements a FinOps dashboard to track AWS usage costs.
 It uses Python for data processing, SQLite for storage, and Grafana for visual monitoring.

 📁 Project Structure
 --------------------